 Set up local encryption keys for production environments

-The location of the hcd.yaml file depends on the type of installation:
+The location of the cassandra.yaml file depends on your installation type.

 Prerequisites